run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 </tbody>
 </table>

+## Cluster URL

+The Run:ai user interface requires a URL address to the Kubernetes cluster.
+The requirement is relevant for SaaS installation only.
+You can use either an domain-name URL (https only) or use the cluster IP directly.

+### Domain-name URL

+If you use an https domain-name URL (e.g. https://my-cluster.com) as the cluster URL make sure the the URL is DNS configured with the cluster IP and that there's an ingress-controller (for example, Nginx) that's handling requests sent to this domain on the cluster.

+In order to configure HTTPS for your URL, please configure a TLS secret named `RUNAI_CLUSTER_DOMAIN_TLS_SECRET` in the `runai` namespace (instructions on how to set A TLS secret can be found here: [https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets){target=_blank}.

 ### Cluster IP

-The Run:ai user interface requires an IP address to the Kubernetes cluster.
-The requirement is relevant for SaaS installation only.
 Following are instructions on how to get the IP and set firewall settings.

 === "Unmanaged Kubernetes"